Join the Global Breast Cancer Movement

 Hormone Receptors

-Specific proteins on breast cells that hormones attach to.
-A high number of hormone receptors often means that a cancer cell needs the hormone to grow.
+Specific proteins in cells that hormones attach to.
+A high number of hormone receptors on a breast cancer cell often means the cancer cell needs the hormone to grow.

 Shows whether or not a breast cancer needs hormones to grow.
-A hormone-receptor positive cancer needs hormones to grow.
-A hormone-receptor negative cancer does not need hormones to grow.
+A hormone receptor-positive (estrogen and/or progesterone receptor-positive) cancer needs hormones to grow.
+A hormone receptor-negative (estrogen and/or progesterone receptor-negative) cancer does not need hormones to grow.
 See Hormone Receptor.

 Hormone Therapy (Endocrine Therapy)

-Treatment that works by keeping cancer cells from getting the hormones they need to grow.
+Treatment that works by keeping cancer cells with hormone receptors from getting the hormones they need to grow.

 Hyperplasia (Usual and Atypical Hyperplasia)

-A proliferative breast condition where breast cells are multiplying (proliferating).
-Although non-cancerous, it increases the risk of breast cancer.
+A benign (not cancer) breast condition where breast cells are growing rapidly (proliferating).
+Although hyperplasia is not breast cancer, it increases the risk of breast cancer.
 In usual hyperplasia, the proliferating cells look normal under a microscope.
-In atypical hyperplasia, the proliferating cells appear abnormal.
+In atypical hyperplasia, the proliferating cells look abnormal.

 Top of Document